How to Survive in the Early Stage of Startup?

 It takes a lot to keep it alive.
 A company can fail to survive because of so many reasons such as internal destructions, lack of product knowledge, lack of leadership but the major one is lack of funding.
 According to a study conducted by small business administration in the US, one-third of start-ups don’t survive even the first two years.
 In 2017, NASSCOM stated that 25% of Indian start-ups were closed because of financial crises.
 Sometimes they succeed to get consumer’s interest but failed to make a profit to survive the competition.

 We understand It is difficult to swim in the entrepreneurial ocean, however, good planning and management can prepare for most of the hurdles you are going to face on the way.
-Here are a few points an entrepreneur should keep in mind.

-1) Strong B-Plan – The first step of your entrepreneurial journey is to make a well-elaborated business plan.
+The first step of your entrepreneurial journey is to make a well-elaborated business plan.
 A business plan is the written layout of the present and the future of the company you have in mind.
 Your business plan is read by many important people such as money lenders, angel investors, big investment contributors, and CEOs etc. This should reflect each and every good thing about you, your product and your core team.

 Your business plan is the reason people will give you the opportunity to speak about your product.
 Start by explaining about your product, why you think it should be launched in the market, what are the industry needs right now, about market trends you have researched, about your competitors, elaborate your financial plan, marketing strategy and back that with sufficient data.
 Here you can tell what you are expecting out of it.
 You can also show portray a well-managed picture by showing your organization structure and your strong team.

-2) Effective early employees – This is the only section where you can do cost cutting.
+This is the only section where you can do cost cutting.
 A core team is the backbone of any start-up.
 They are the pieces you need to complete your puzzle and win.
 Choose your people wisely.
 You can’t manage each and every department by yourself.
 Add people around you who have an understanding of your product, ideology and you.
 You have transformed your idea into a company but without a good team, you would never be able to convert it into a profitable business.

 A start-up is as fragile and fickle as a baby, only right people on board can help you raise it well.
 In the beginning, you won’t be able to hire employees who are expert in their field but you can hire a person with knowledge, willing learn more with an attitude to make it big in life and eagerly waiting for a chance.
 Try to find people with knowledge if not experienced.
 Make sure to maintain a healthy work environment.
 A quick and dedicated learner under your guidance can outrun an experienced employee in the long run.